Last update Oct. 2, 2023

-A fibrous-protein type which is a component of the mammalian connective tissue forming the attachment fibers of all tissues in the organism (bone, cartilage, tendons, skin, muscles, etc.).
+A fibrous protein component of the connective tissue of mammals (bovine and porcine collagen) and of the skin and bones of fish (marine collagen), which forms the supporting fibers of all the tissues of the organism (bone, cartilage, tendons, skin, muscles, etc.).
 It represents one-third of total body's protein content and is composed by amino acids.
+Gelatin is obtained by industrial hydrolysis of collagen from the skin, bones and tendons of animals.

 Collagen has a great variety of medical, surgical, nutritional and industrial uses such as grafts, sutures, hemostatic products, subcutaneous implants and fillers, pill and capsule covering, glue and cement manufacturing, parts of musical instrument, cosmetic gels, food, photographic and pharmaceutical industry.

 Collagen, because of its fibrous nature, is very difficult to chew and digest.
-To be used as a food it needs to be boiled and treated with various chemicals that break down the bonds and convert it into the so-called hydrolyzed, denatured collagen or gelatin, which is marketed as powder or tablets for various medicinal or health uses like arthritis, joint pains, weight loosing, anti-aging, strengthening of the hair or nails, improvement of the physical fitness and so on, all of them without any serious scientific basis that would guarantee effectiveness (EFSA 2011, EFSA 2013, MedlinePlus Supplements 2015, Revenga 2015).
+To be used as a food it needs to be boiled and treated with various chemicals that break down the bonds and convert it into the so-called hydrolyzed, denatured collagen or gelatin, which is marketed as powder or tablets for various medicinal or health uses like arthritis, joint pains, weight loosing, anti-aging, strengthening of the hair or nails, improvement of the physical fitness and so on, all of them without any serious scientific basis that would guarantee effectiveness.(MedlinePlus Supplements 2015, Revenga 2015, EFSA 2013, EFSA 2011)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.